French galley Réale (1694)

-La Réale ("the royal") was a galley of the French galley corps, and the flagship of the French galley fleet under Louis XIV.
+Réale ("royal") was a galley of the French galley corps, and the flagship of the French galley fleet under Louis XIV.
 She was designed by Jean-Baptiste Chabert, and built in Marseille between 1692 and 1694.

 Status

-La Réale was termed a galère extraordinaire ("extraordinary galley") since she had a larger crew than normal fleet galleys.
+Réale was termed a galère extraordinaire ("extraordinary galley") since she had a larger crew than normal fleet galleys.

 The status of Réale was thus defined:

 Legacy

 The decorations of the stern are on display at the Musée de la Marine in Paris.
 The museum also features a contemporary model of an ordinary galley modified to look like the Réale.